British Rail Class 170: Northern Trains

-Arriva Rail North began operating the Class 170 in 2018, with a total of 16 three-car units due from Abellio ScotRail by the end of the year.
-All 16 units had transferred to Northern by January 2019, and can now be seen operating services between Sheffield and Scarborough via Hull and have diagrams around the Harrogate Loop.
-The units are maintained at Neville Hill TMD and Botanic Gardens TMD as well as light maintenance at Sheffield.
+Arriva Rail North began operating the Class 170 in 2018, with a total of 16 three-car units (170453-170461 and 170472-170478) received from Abellio ScotRail by January 2019.
+These can now be seen operating services between Sheffield and Scarborough via Hull and have diagrams around the Harrogate Loop, on which they share duties with Class 158 DMUs.
+The units are maintained at Neville Hill TMD and Botanic Gardens TMD, and receive light maintenance at Sheffield.

 On 1 March 2020, these units transferred to new operator Northern Trains.